b1ron/mql-matcher/README.md

 travserse an expression tree and evaluate each leaf node for simple match equalities in nested expressions.

-if A is a subset of B, the this implies A EQ B.
+if A is a subset of B, this implies A EQ B.